lynnfaraday/aresmush.com/_root/tutorials/manage/backups.md

 #### Backup Cron Job

-You can also configure when backups are done.
+You can configure when backups are done.
 By default it's early morning, after peak MU* times.
-See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/code/configuring-cron) for help if you want to change this.
+See the [Cron Job Tutorial](http://www.aresmush.com/tutorials/config/configuring-cron) for help if you want to change this.

-#### Database File Path
+#### Database File Location

-If you performed a custom installation, you may also need to configure a different path for where the database dump file lives.
+If you used the standard install scripts, the game should already be configured with the proper database file location.
+But if you performed a custom installation, you'll need to tell the game where the database file is.

 1. Go to the Web Portal's Admin screen.
-2. Select 'Advanced Config'.
+2. Select 'Setup'.
 3. Select `database.yml`.
 4. Enter the path to redis' dump file.

+## Restoring Backups

+In the event you need to restore a backup, see [Restoring Backups](/tutorials/manage/restore-db).